verghost/vlc-lua-docs/index.md

 The aim of these docs is to (hopefully) help aspiring developers.
 All info in these docs has been compiled from a number of disparate readme files, [VideoLAN Forum](https://forum.videolan.org/) posts, [the Wiki](https://wiki.videolan.org/), [code from existing VLC addons](https://addons.videolan.org) and of course my own tinkering and staring at the source code.

 ### **A Few Thing To Note**
-- The information in these docs is based on VLC 4.0.0, which may differ significantly from earlier versions (in some modules).
+- The information in these docs is based on VLC 4.0.0, so these docs may differ significantly from earlier versions of the Lua API.
 - This is NOT a Lua tutorial.
 There are plenty of [good ones](http://lua-users.org/wiki/TutorialDirectory) out there, though.
-- This documentation intentionally overlooks VLC [skins](https://www.videolan.org/vlc/skins.html).
-This is mainly because they already have their own [skin editor application](https://www.videolan.org/vlc/skineditor.html) and are a little outdated (last release was 25-Aug-2009).
-- The VLC app has undergone lots of changes, so Lua modules have come, gone and been moved since version.
-In these docs, I refer to the [latest release](https://get.videolan.org/vlc/last/) as of October 2020.
-- Finally, for the sake of streamlining terminology, I'm going to use "addon", "plugin", "extension", etc as categories of "scripts".
+- The version of these docs on verghost.com might not be the most recent version.
+Changes are made to [this repo](https://github.com/verghost/vlc-lua-docs/) and are pulled as a subtree.

 # Script Basics
 There are a few types of lua scripts each with their own page instead of laying everything out here.
 I will use this page to cover the basics.